bogzbonny/macronizer/README.md

     event.

 ## TODO
+- inline mini TUI
-- ability to add notes to the macros
+- ability to add notes to the macros (will be stored right in the macro file)
+- Usage of positional parameters, for instance mouse positions should be able to be "50%" of the screen
+- Ability to pass in custom arguments which are used for specific wait times for instance, or screen positions for that matter